 What Does the Weaker NZ Dollar Mean For New Zealanders?

 A weaker New Zealand dollar is a mixed bag.
-It’s likely to be good for tourism, making New Zealand more affordable – well to Americans at least anyway.
-As rising interest rates and comparatively strong growth in the USA are sucking capital back to the USA and so it’s not just the Kiwi Dollar getting weaker against the US dollar.
-Many other currencies are too.
+Normally it’s likely to be good for tourism, making New Zealand more affordable – well to Americans at least anyway.
+As rising interest rates and comparatively strong growth in the USA have been sucking capital back to the USA.
+And so it hasn’t just been the Kiwi dollar getting weaker against the US dollar.
+Many other currencies have too.

-A weaker kiwi also will make New Zealand exports more attractive.
+A weaker Kiwi will make New Zealand exports more attractive.
 So exporters may sell more goods.

 What to Do About a Weaker NZ Dollar?

 If the New Zealand dollar weakens further, your everyday costs in New Zealand will likely rise.
 So what do you do to protect yourself?